dergigi/dergigi.github.io/collections/_posts/2026-08-23-rebuilding-boris.markdown

 a full-blown nostr client.
 It will never be a podcast player.
 It will always be a dedicated reading app, one that is a joy to use, and one that isn't reliant on any third parties.
 In other words: a reading app that won't go away.
 A reading app that will always be there for you.
-Boris will never rug you, because it can't.
+A reading app that will never rug you, because it can't.

 I can finally build all the stuff I always wanted to have.
 Without any barriers, without asking anyone for permission.